RubenPX/TuyaNET/README.md

 # TuyaNET

 TuyaNET is a .NET library designed to interact with the Tuya API.
-This project allows you to connect and manage Tuya smart devices through the official API.
-Future plans may include support for local device connections, but this is not yet implemented.

 ## Features